Who needs to update their information on the Register of Beneficial Ownership?

 This new legislation stems from the European Union and the 4th Anti-Money Laundering Directive.
 Under this EU directive, Member States are obliged to implement a Central Register of Beneficial Owners of the companies operating in their jurisdictions.

-This information will include the name, nationality and month and year of birth, country of residence of the beneficial owners, and the extent of their beneficial ownership.
+This information includes the name, nationality and month and year of birth, country of residence of the beneficial owners, and the extent of their beneficial ownership.

 The Central Register of Beneficial Owners applies to all new and existing companies that have been registered under The Companies Act 2014.
 All companies are obliged to create and maintain their own internal register along with the RBO and share details of beneficial ownership within five months of incorporation.
 Failure to do so is an offence of the regulations, which may result in prosecution.

 A branch is not an entity incorporated in Ireland.
 So, branches do not have to file beneficial ownership details with the RBO.
 Any external branches in Ireland will have beneficial ownership obligations in their county of incorporation.

 What is beneficial ownership?

 Beneficial ownership refers to the natural person(s) who ultimately owns or controls more than 25% of the shares/voting rights/ownership interest in a company or through control via other means.

 “Other means” includes the case of indirect ownership.
 So, for example, if the beneficial owner is a corporate entity, there is a legal requirement to file and disclose details of the Ultimate Beneficial Owner (UBO).
 This means you will need to record the natural person who is the beneficial owner of the corporate entity that has a controlling interest in the Irish company.

 What happens if there are multiple shareholders with equal ownership?